mdvanes/mdworld-jackson/content/posts/2019-05-02-apollo-client-in-practice.md

 GraphQL schemas with [@graphql-codegen/cli](https://graphql-code-generator.com/).

-Also definitely use the [JS GraphQL IntelliJ Plugin](https://jimkyndemeyer.github.io/js-graphql-intellij-plugin/) because it will not only auto complete queries, but it willl help you think about (client side) schema's.
+Also definitely use the [JS GraphQL IntelliJ Plugin](https://jimkyndemeyer.github.io/js-graphql-intellij-plugin/) because it will not only auto complete queries, but it will help you think about (client side) schema's.

 When the `Query` component mounts, it creates an observable that subscribes to the query in the query prop.
 This encourages reactive behavior like RxJS (which can also be used as a [state store](https://github.com/mdvanes/realtime-planner)).